10 Oct How To Spend 1 Day In Oslo, Norway

 A short distance from the center of Oslo you can see Vigelandsparken.
 If it is good weather you can walk and it will take you 20 minutes from the Castle.
 You can also get there by taking the tram 12 to Vigelandsparken (Majorstua).

-The sculptures is made by Gustav Vigeland and the most famous of them is The Angry Boy.
+The sculptures are made by Gustav Vigeland and the most famous of them is The Angry Boy.
 It is a must to take a photo next to him.

 The park is part of a bigger park called Frognerparken, and it is absolutely amazing to chill there on a summers day.
 The whole park is free.